synesthesia-it/Murray/README.md

   text: "let {{name|firstLowercase}}ViewModel = {{name|firstUppercase}}ViewModel()\n"
 ```

+## Skeletonfile

+A Skeletonfile contains all the informations for a Skeleton to be kickstarted as a new project.

+Usually a Skeleton, as opposed to bones, is a fully-working project that needs to be developed beforehand; therefor, it's unlikely to have it containing templates and bones (but it can contain pre-configured packages and a Murrayfile, of course).

+The Skeletonfile purpose is to list local scripts and (when needed) a list of template folders that don't get compiled with the project, so that they can be resolved against provided context and then removed.

+> The Skeletonfile itself gets removed from a new project after running `murray clone`.
+There's usually no need for it to be present in your project.

+The Skeletonfile parameters are:
+- `paths`: an array of paths for folders and/or files with the same syntax used in bones.
+Each one is defined by:
+  - `from`: a path to a file or a folder relative to the Skeletonfile.
+When pointing to a folder, it will resolve all contained files against provided context.
+  - `to`: the destination path relative to the Skeletonfile where this folder/file will be resolved into.
+It supports context resolution (meaning that it may contain stencil templates).
+- `scripts`: an array of bash scripts that will be executed after cloning and paths execution
+- `initializeGit`: wheter automatically initialize an empty git (with `git init`) after the execution.
+Defaults to `false`.

+> There is currently no plugin support for Skeletonfiles, meaning that xcodeproj files for iOS and other Apple Swift projects  will need to be renamed manually after creation.
+Use Xcodegen or Tuist instead and have the skeletonfile change your project.yml / Project.swift files with a script.

 ## Context values

 Context is a mix of runtime values (parameters in CLI), environment values ("hardcoded" in Murrayfile) and dynamic values (standard values depending on current time or current machine).